 Summer Research Petition form with signatures.

-10-page paper (1.5 spaced).
+10-page paper (1.5 spaced, excluding references).
 Please note that the 10 page paper is required regardless of how many units you request and is NOT prorated for shorter projects.
 The paper must be appropriately referenced and organized as follows with the headings shown below:

 Your Name and Title of Project